brunoribeiro2k/gnome-grid-workspace-indicator/README.md

 # Workspace Indicator

-Workspace Indicator is a GNOME Shell extension that provides a visual grid for managing workspaces.
-It displays an indicator showing the active workspace and highlights those with open applications.
+Workspace Indicator is a GNOME Shell extension that provides a simple 2D indicator tailored for grid-based workspace layouts.
+It pairs especially well with the [Workspace Matrix extension](https://extensions.gnome.org/extension/1485/workspace-matrix/), offering a quick glance at your workspace grid while highlighting the active workspace and those containing open applications.

 ## Features